pacokwon/obsidian-lds-scriptures-plugin/README.md

 # Local Book Installation

 The original plug-in by @pacokwon required local installation of the scriptures, and was limited to a few languages that had been scraped from the Church's website.
 This version does NOT download any external files to your computer.
-As a result this plug-in only works when you have and internet connection.
+As a result this plug-in only works when you have an internet connection.

 # General Conference Support